operating-systems file-management

 File Organisation

-File organisation refers to the logical structure of the records within a file and the method used to access them.
-The choice of organisation depends on the nature of the application and the required access speed.
+File organisation is the logical structure of records within a file and the method used to access them.
+The choice depends on the application and required access speed.

-• Usage: Standard in Unix and modern Windows for most files; interpretation is left to the application.
+File treated as a stream of bytes with no internal record structure.
+Standard in Unix and modern Windows; interpretation left to the application.

 Pile